 California Transparency Act Compliance

-In January 2012, the California Transparency Act (CATA) takes effect requiring companies doing business in California with more than $100,000,000 in world-wide gross receipts comply with the law by posting clearly to the company’s web-site how they are or are not addressing each of the items numbered below.
+The California Transparency Act (CATA) also requires companies doing business in California with more than $100,000,000 in world-wide gross receipts comply with the law by posting clearly to the company’s website how they are or are not addressing each of the items numbered below.
 Tree Top must comply with the CATA and below is a description of how we address each of the items listed under the CATA:

-- Beginning in 2012, Tree Top will provide company employees and management, who have direct responsibility for supply chain management, training on human trafficking and slavery, particularly with respect to mitigating risks within the supply chains of products.
+Tree Top provides company employees and management, who have direct responsibility for supply chain management, training on human trafficking and slavery, particularly with respect to mitigating risks within the supply chains of products.